Romans 13:8 Owe no one anything, except to love each other, for the one who loves another has G4137fulfilled the law.

 Romans 3:31 Do we then overthrow the law by this faith?
 By no means!
 On the contrary, we uphold the law.

-The Greek word for “uphold” is G2476 ἱστάνομεν/histanomen, which Strong’s Concordance states to mean: (a) I make to stand, place, set up, establish, appoint; I place myself, stand, (b) I set in balance, weigh; (c) I stand, stand by, stand still; met: I stand ready, stand firm, am steadfast.
-Please read “Paul Commands Us to Uphold the Law“.
+The Greek word for “uphold” is G2476 ἱστάνομεν/histanomen, which Strong’s Concordance states to mean: (a) I make to stand, place, set up, establish, appoint; I place myself, stand, (b) I set in balance, weigh; (c) I stand, stand by, stand still; met; I stand ready, stand firm, am steadfast.
+Please click this link and read “Paul Commands Us to Uphold the Law“.

 Thayer’s Greek Lexicon states ‘histanomen’ as: shall be made to stand, i.e. shall be kept from falling, to establish a thing, cause it to stand, i.e. to uphold or sustain the authority or force of anything; precisely what Luke 16:17 above stated.

 All of this is stated in the Present Tense in the Greek.
 Paul is telling us in ‘his’ Present Tense that “The Law” is to stand, it is to be established, it is to be kept from falling, and “its authority and force is sustained“.
 How many decades after the cross did Paul write this???